Fred Stanfield: Buffalo Sabres

 Mired in a slump, Stanfield was traded to the Buffalo Sabres in the middle of the 1974–75 season for journeyman Norm Gratton and Buffalo's third round choice (Ron Zanussi) in the 1976 NHL Amateur Draft.
 He quickly broke out of his slump, scoring 33 points in 32 games for the Sabres, and contributing to the team's push to the Stanley Cup Finals, where they eventually lost to the Philadelphia Flyers.

 Stanfield played the next three seasons for Buffalo, ending his NHL career with the team in 1978.
 He played the next season for the Hershey Bears of the American Hockey League, retiring as a player partway through the season when he was named the interim coach for the team, serving through the end of the season.
 His last position in organized hockey was the 1980 season for the Niagara Falls Flyers of the OHA, when he was again named a mid-season replacement as head coach.

 Retirement and legacy

 Stanfield played 914 career NHL games, scoring 211 goals and 405 assists for 616 points.

 Two of Stanfield's brothers, Jim Stanfield and Jack Stanfield, also played in the NHL.
 His youngest brother, Vic Stanfield, was a two-time All-American for Boston University.

 Stanfield maintained a residence in the Town of Mississauga as of 1969.
 Stanfield lived in the Buffalo area, and owned an office furniture store.
-He was an active member of the Buffalo Sabres Alumni Association and has organized several alumni tournaments.
+He was an active member of the Buffalo Sabres Alumni Association and organized several alumni tournaments.

 He died on September 13, 2021.

+In 2023 he was named One of the Top 100 Best Bruins Players of all Time.